-FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY.
+FEDERAL COURTS & BOP NEWS YOU CAN USE.
+UPDATED WEEKLY.
 2026

 EARLY RELEASE TO HOME CONFINEMENT.
 ARE YOU ELIGIBLE?